MakieOrg/Makie.jl/docs/documentation/backends_and_output.md

 ## WGLMakie

 [WGLMakie](https://github.com/JuliaPlots/Makie.jl/tree/master/WGLMakie) is the Web-based backend, and is still experimental (though relatively feature-complete).
-Only serving it on a webpage or in Pluto.jl / Ijulia are currently supported.
-VSCode integration should come soon.
+Serving it on a webpage or in Pluto.jl / Ijulia / VSCode are currently supported.

 ## Miscellaneous Tips